-Even though heart disease is the No. 1 killer of women, women often chalk up the symptoms to less life-threatening conditions like acid reflux, the flu or normal aging.
+Even though heart disease is the No. 1 killer of women in the United States, women often chalk up the symptoms to less life-threatening conditions like acid reflux, the flu or normal aging.

 “They do this because they are scared and because they put their families first,” Goldberg said.
 “There are still many women who are shocked that they could be having a heart attack.”

 A heart attack strikes someone about every 43 seconds.
 It occurs when the blood flow that brings oxygen to the heart muscle is severely reduced or cut off completely.
 This happens because the arteries that supply the heart with blood can slowly narrow from a buildup of fat, cholesterol and other substances (plaque).